as409/ascii_art_gallery/README.md

 ## Deploy to an App Engine instance

 - Create a new project on cloud.google.com
-- Run the command '''gcloud init''' and select the desired project
+- Run the command ''' gcloud init ''' and select the desired project
-- Deploy with '''gcloud app deploy app.yaml''' (<a href="https://cloud.google.com/sdk/gcloud/reference/app/deploy">See the documentation)</a> in the source directory
+- Deploy with ''' gcloud app deploy app.yaml ''' (<a href="https://cloud.google.com/sdk/gcloud/reference/app/deploy">See the documentation)</a> in the source directory